hdossani/scala-lab/README.md

    - Choose directory where the repo was cloned
    - Choose Maven
    - Accept all default options
-6. Make sure you use Scala 2.11
+6. Make sure you use Scala 2.11 (ScalaTest compatibility)
    - File | Project Structure... | Global Libraries
    - Choose `scala-sdk-2.11`